Getting around Rhodes

 Rhodes

-The island has a network of intercity buses operated by two different companies, which run several times a day between the largest city of Rhodes and the major resorts.
+The island has a network of intercity buses operated by two different companies, which run several times a day between thelargest city, Rhodes, and the major holiday resorts.

-The ideal option if you don't want to spend time in just one resort is to rent a car.
+If you don’t want to spend all your time in just one resort, hiring a car is the ideal option.

 The 10 best hotels in Rhodes

-If you want to explore Rhodes on your own and not be dependent on bus transport, we definitely recommend renting a car.
-Rhodes is quite a large island, with a length of almost 100 km, so using a rental car is definitely worthwhile.
+If you want to explore Rhodes at your own pace and not have to rely on bus services, we definitely recommend hiring a car.
+Rhodes is a fairly large island, stretching almost 100 km in length, so using a car hire service is certainly worth it.

-The more remote areas on the west coast and the mountains are often not accessible by bus at all.
+You often won’t be able to reach the more remote areas on the west coast and in the mountains by bus at all.

 Public transport – buses

-Public transport is represented exclusively by buses.
-You will not find trains or any other mode of transport in Rhodes.
+Public transport consists exclusively of buses.
+You won’t find any trains or other forms of transport on Rhodes.

-The numbering of the lines can be confusing.
-Both carriers may use the same line number, but, for example, KTEL's line 20 goes to completely different places than D.E.S.
-Roda's line 20.
+The numbering of routes can be confusing.
+Both operators may use the same route number; for example, KTEL’s route 20 goes to completely different destinations than D.E.S.
+Roda’s route 20.

-All buses depart from Rhodes Town, where there is a main transfer point.
-However, the further away from Rhodes Town you go, the fewer services will be on offer and often there are no buses at all to the southernmost villages.
+All buses depart from Rhodes Town, which is the main interchange.
+Generally speaking, the further you travel from Rhodes Town, the fewer services are available, and buses often do not run to the southernmost villages at all.

-The central bus station can be found at the Nea Agora building in the Mandraki tourist port and about 5 minutes walk from the Old Town.
+The central bus station is located next to the Nea Agora building in the tourist harbour of Mandraki, about a 5-minute walk from the Old Town.

 The buses are modern and always well air-conditioned.